insomniac807/CPPMasterclass/04.OperationsOnData/040.BasicOperations/README.md

 - Pretty straightforward.
 All comparison operators
 - less than, greater than, less than OR equal to, greater than OR equal to, equal to, not equal to
 - <, >, <=, >=, ==, !=

+### Logical Operatiors
+- AND, OR, NOT
+- &&, ||, !
+- AND : both sides must be true
+- OR : either side must be true
+- NOT : toggle true